sreenandh/sreenandh/README.md

 # 💫 About Me:
-Hi there, I'm Sreenandh M 👋<br>I'm a Software Developer at Cybmirror Innovations LLP, specializing in building full-stack web applications with modern technologies.
+Hi there, I'm Sreenandh M 👋<br>I'm a Software Developer specializing in building full-stack web applications with modern technologies.
 I focus on creating responsive, scalable, and user-friendly solutions using JavaScript, React, Next.js, Node.js, and cloud technologies.
 I'm passionate about clean code, innovative problem-solving, and continuous learning.<br><br>

 ## 🔭 Featured Projects